DistributedCollective/zero/README.md

 ### ZERO Staking Functions  `ZEROStaking.sol`

  `stake(uint _ZEROamount)`: sends `_ZEROAmount` from the caller to the staking contract, and increases their stake.
-If the caller already has a non-zero stake, it pays out their accumulated ETH and ZUSD gains from staking.
+If the caller already has a non-zero stake, it pays out their accumulated rBTC and ZUSD gains from staking.

  `unstake(uint _ZEROamount)`: reduces the caller’s stake by `_ZEROamount`, up to a maximum of their entire stake.
-It pays out their accumulated ETH and ZUSD gains from staking.
+It pays out their accumulated rBTC and ZUSD gains from staking.

 ### Lockup Contract Factory `LockupContractFactory.sol`